Gavin Clayton – Executive Director

 Anne Taylor has conducted Michaelhouse Chorale since 2013.
 Anne works as a creative music leader and teacher in North Cambridge, where her passion is arranging music for all abilities to play or sing, whether in an orchestra, folk band, percussion ensemble, ukulele club, or choir.
 She is a specialist in Kodaly approach to learning music, which informs all her work in individual lessons or a group context.
 Anne teaches Kodaly Colourstrings kindergarten classes, is a keen amateur singer, accompanist and accordionist, and is Musical Director of Cambridge Youth Opera.

-Sally Storr – Facilitator and Therapist for Creative Writing
+Sally Storr – Counsellor for Arts on Prescription and Facilitator for Creative Writing

-Sally Storr has been working with a creative writing group at Arts and Minds since April 2016.
-Sally is a psychological counsellor by profession and has always loved creative writing herself; she finds it is a powerful therapeutic tool as well as providing space for expressing thoughts and feelings.
-There is more on Sally’s practice here:
+Sally Storr has been a counsellor for Arts on Prescription, as well as working with a creative writing group at Arts and Minds from April 2016 onwards.
+Sally is a counsellor by profession and has always loved creative writing herself; she finds it is a powerful therapeutic tool as well as providing space for expressing thoughts and feelings.
+There is more on Sally’s practice here: www.blueskyreflections.com

 Lida Efstathopoulou – Researcher